-This Slow Cooker Sausage Hotpot is easy to whip up and is a wonderfully warming, filling dish.
+This Slow Cooker Sausage Hotpot is easy to whip up and is a wonderfully warming, filling meal.

 Before I had kids my slow cooker was always something that I use in spurts.
 Sometimes it was out and used constantly and then for months it was hidden away and forgotten about.

 It then became a lifesaver when my youngest, Rory, was first born.
 I’d drop my eldest (Finn) off at pre-school, Rory would fall asleep in his stroller and I used the time to make something in the slow cooker.
 This was much easier than trying to cook something at 5 pm when Finn was often needy and Rory just seemed to constantly want to feed and be held.